auth0/docs/articles/videos/get-started/06-user-profiles.md

 As discussed, Auth0 can store associated metadata with a user’s profile, that contains information such as language preferences or accessibility preferences that you can use to enhance your users’ experience with your application.
 There are two types of metadata available in Auth0: user metadata and app metadata.

 * User Metadata is information that can be stored against a user profile and that a user can read/update as part of any self-service profile management.
-Metadata of this nature may be something like salutation for a user, or perhaps a user’s preferred language - used to customize the emails sent by Auth0.
-Any information that will be used to customize Auth0 emails - such as information used to determine the language for an email - should be stored in Metadata, and preferably user_metadata if the user is allowed to change it.
+Metadata of this nature may be something like salutation for a user, or perhaps a user’s preferred language&mdash;used to customize the emails sent by Auth0.
+Any information that will be used to customize Auth0 emails&mdash;such as information used to determine the language for an email&mdash;should be stored in Metadata, and preferably user_metadata if the user is allowed to change it.

 * App Metadata is information that can be stored against a user profile but which can only be read or updated with appropriate authorization; app_metadata is not directly accessible to a user.
 Metadata of this nature might be something like a flag to indicate the last set of valid terms and conditions accepted by the user, and perhaps a date to indicate when the user accepted them.